herpiko/AmanKata/HOWITWORKS.md

 ##### First-time Opened

-* It tells to AmanKatakata server if the user who logged in is login in respective group.
+* It tells to AmanKatakata server if the user who logged in is login in respective group (SocketIO: onTellLogin).
 * It request every single certificate of joined user in respective group (SocketIO: onRequestCertificate)

 ##### Send Chat

-* For every other user (beside himself/herself) who joined in a group, send a message with encryption.
+* For every other user (beside himself/herself) who joined in a group, send a message with encryption (SocketIO: onSendChat).

 ## The SocketIO Protocol